Suggested

 No, reducing the IDV to lower premiums can result in insufficient coverage during claims, leading to financial setbacks.

-Yes, the IDV should be adjusted annually to account for depreciation and reflect the current market value of your bike. *Standard T&C Apply Insurance is the subject matter of solicitation.
+The ideal IDV should reflect your bike's current market value.
+For new bikes, choose the on-road price, and for older bikes, select an IDV considering depreciation.
+This ensures adequate coverage without paying an unnecessarily high premium. *Standard T&C Apply Insurance is the subject matter of solicitation.
 For more details on benefits, exclusions, limitations, terms, and conditions, please read the sales brochure/policy wording carefully before concluding a sale.